Are Coconut Products Low FODMAP?

-Coconut products can be a bit tricky on the low FODMAP diet, as some products are safe and others are not!
-This article discusses what coconut products and serving sizes are low FODMAP, and what coconut products you may need to avoid.
-The following information is based on the research findings presented in the Monash Low FODMAP app & FODMAP Friendly apps.
+Coconut products can be a bit tricky on the low FODMAP diet, as some products are suitable and others are not!
+This article discusses what coconut products are low FODMAP and what coconut products you may need to limit or avoid.
+The following information is based on the research findings presented in the Monash University FODMAP Diet App.

 Coconut Oil (Low FODMAP)